Student Financial Accounting FAQs

 The money transfer process begins on the campus where the transfer originates.
 Each campus makes the entry for its part of the transaction (Money Out = Money In).

-Because of the close relationship and frequency of transactions between Boulder Campus and Boulder Continuing Education designated employees enter the complete transaction for money movements between their campuses.
+Because of the close relationship and frequency of transactions between Boulder Main Campus and Continuing Education, designated employees enter the complete transaction for money movements between their campuses.
 Money transfers occur because:

 - Students are taking classes on multiple campuses